-The Coway AP-1512HH is an air purifier suited to small spaces of rooms up to 361 square feet, making it suitable for smaller spaces and bedrooms.
-If you need something for a larger room, then you might want to look elsewhere while bearing in mind that this is a fantastic choice for smaller spaces.
+The Coway AP-1512HH is an air purifier suited to rooms up to 361 square feet, making it suitable for smaller spaces and bedrooms.
+If you need something for a larger room, then you might want to look elsewhere.

 Light and compact, the KOIOS EPI810 is the smallest air purifier we’ve reviewed.
 It will sit comfortably on any office desk or shelf and its 2.5lb weight makes it light enough to take travelling.

 The Koios EPI810 has an impressive 4.5 stars out of five on Amazon.com.
 Users who gave it the full five stars praise the purifier’s performance as well as its conveniently compact size.
 Others rate its ability to neutralize unpleasant cooking odors and pet smells.
 Many reviewers have bought several purifiers to use in multiple rooms.
 Negative reviews point out that the purifier can be noisy at its highest setting, or that they have been unable to switch the night light setting off.
 Other criticize the quality of the unit as having a ‘cheap’ feel and say the replacement filters are too expensive, at almost half the price of the base unit.

 The purifier can operate from a mains socket or via USB, while a simple one-click button control makes it one of the easiest air purifiers to operate straight out of the box.
 A built-in night light makes it a good choice for a nursery or kids’ room.